-Multiple passengers dead after charter bus crashes in Pennsylvania, police say
+3 passengers dead after charter bus crashes in Pennsylvania, state police say

 LOWER PAXTON TOWNSHIP, Pa.
-(AP) — Multiple passengers died after a charter bus carrying up to 50 people collided with a vehicle on an interstate in Pennsylvania, state police said.
+(AP) — Three passengers died after a charter bus carrying up to 50 people collided with a vehicle on an interstate in Pennsylvania, state police said.

 The crash happened during heavy rain about 11:50 p.m.
 Sunday on southbound Interstate 81 in Dauphin County’s Lower Paxton Township, near Harrisburg, Pennsylvania State Police said.
-The bus flipped on its side.
+The bus struck an embankment, struck the rear end of a car, and flipped on its side.

-Police said in a statement that “multiple passengers” died.
-The route being taken by the bus and the cause of the crash weren’t immediately known.
+“Three passengers were declared deceased on scene,” the police report said, with others injured ranging from minor to severe.

 “This is considered a mass casualty incident,” Trooper Megan Frazer said.
 “We do have eight ambulances that assisted with us, as well as lifeline (emergency response), just because of how many people were involved and the amount of injuries.”